Holiday Home Insurance in NZ

 It doesn’t extend to cash, securities, pets, or certain types of property damage like ordinary wear and tear.
 Plus, claiming under this guarantee can sometimes be a bit of a rigmarole, requiring substantial documentation and time.

-So, even if your holiday home is part of the Airbnb community, it's still essential to have a robust holiday home insurance policy and make sure you understand the Airbnb Host Guarantee.
+So, even if your holiday home is part of the Airbnb community, it’s still essential to have a robust holiday home insurance policy.

 Holiday home insurance can seem complex, but it’s an essential part of owning a bach or a holiday house.
 The key takeaway is that standard home insurance may not provide adequate coverage for the unique risks associated with holiday homes.